-The symptoms depend on the type of graft versus host disease (GVHD) and which parts of your body it affects.
+The symptoms depend on the type of graft versus host disease (GvHD) you have and which parts of your body it affects.

-Acute GVHD generally happens within the first 100 days after bone marrow or stem cell transplant from another person.
-Sometimes it can be hard to tell if the symptoms are caused by GVHD, or are other side effects of your transplant.
+Acute GvHD generally happens within the first 100 days after you have a stem cell transplant or bone marrow transplant from another person.
+Sometimes it can be hard to tell if the symptoms are caused by GvHD or are other side effects from your transplant.

-The symptoms of GVHD depend on which part of the body is affected.
+Acute GvHD mainly affects the skin, gut and liver but can affect almost any part of the body.
+The symptoms you have of GvHD depend on which part of the body is affected.

-Your skin and the whites of your eyes may look yellow if the GVHD carries on.
+Your skin and the whites of your eyes may look yellow if the GvHD carries on.
 This is called jaundice.
 It can also make your skin itchy.
-Your abdomen may become swollen and painful if your liver becomes enlarged.
+Your tummy (abdomen) may become swollen and painful if your liver becomes enlarged.

 - low red blood cells (anaemia)

 - increased risk of infection

 - raised temperature

 Chronic GvHD may be mild, moderate or severe.
 Symptoms can be similar to those of acute GvHD.
 Chronic GvHD mainly affects your skin and digestive system, including the liver.

 It may also involve other organs such as your eyes, lung, tendons or genitals.
 For example the vagina or penis.
 You might be more at risk of infection as it can affect your immune system.